salkinium/textile_display/modules/README.md

 --------------------

 Light intensity is measured using an oversampling and averaging algorithm.
-The results are currenlty not used.
+The results are currently not used.

 Communication